-- You’re in an auto accident – If you have a dash camera you’ll have an actual recording of what happened.
-This can help settle any dispute you and another driver may have regarding fault.
+- You’re in an auto accident – If you have a dash camera, you’ll have an actual recording of what happened.
+This can help settle any dispute you and another driver may have regarding the fault.
 You can hand over to the car insurance company a recording of what occurred to take away the guesswork of a claims investigator.
 This should mean a quicker resolution to your claim.

-Other ways to save
+Other ways to save on car insurance

-If you don’t mind putting your driving behavior under a microscope, then you could try a pay-as-you-drive (PAYD) plan that multiple car insurance companies offer.
+If you don’t mind putting your driving behavior under a microscope, you could try a pay-as-you-drive (PAYD) plan that multiple car insurance companies offer.

 With a PAYD plan, you typically plug a telematics device into your vehicle and your driving behavior — such as speed, acceleration, braking events, and hours of operation — is looked at by the car insurance company to determine if you’re eligible for a discount.
 If you are, it can be substantial – more than 40% with some insurers.